michaelhawley/Demo/R/README.md

  - Ease_Functions: I have added two functions for faster labeling and graphing which the following files rely on
  - Covid19_Outliers:  Shows why these observations are identified as being incorrect (Seperate folder)

+ Note:  This is ** NOT ** the most 'robust' analysis.
+I've done this quickly, partially as a demonstration that I can use R and partially because this is a really interesting topic.
+If this was a role, I'd have to be slightly more formal with some of this code and take more than an hour to check the quality of the data.
+Many of the graphs lead me to question these numbers.
+The wildly different mortality rate data so far suggests that either there's some massive healthcare or genetic differences between neighbouring countries.. or (much more likely) deaths and case numbers are massively inaccurate, with both sets up numbers likely underestimated by a large margin.

 ## Mortality rate
 ![Gif](https://raw.githubusercontent.com/michaelhawley/Demo/master/R/graphs/CovidGif.gif)